 Kinsella graduated from Joliet Catholic High School in Joliet, Illinois, and Illinois Wesleyan University.
 His high school football team captured a state title and his college squad advanced to the second round of the NCAA Tournament.

-He resides in Lake Forest with his wife Kristen and children Aiden, Caeli, Zoe, and Greyson.
+He resides in Lake Forest with his children Aiden, Caeli, Zoe, Greyson, and Liam.